 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

+While salmon fishing is pretty much the heartbeat of fishing in Scotland, this stunning country has much more to offer.
 Between the highland tarns, huge rivers, small streams, and more lochs than you can count, you’ll find that fishing in Scotland is quite diverse.
-Plus you had the added benefit of fishing alongside some of the most beautiful scenery in Europe.
+Plus, you had the added benefit of fishing alongside some of the most beautiful scenery in Europe.

 What Are The Top Fish To Catch In Scotland?

-Scotland is home to more than just salmon and there are quite a few different species you can target between all the rivers and lochs.
+Scotland is home to more than just salmon, and there are quite a few different species you can target between all the rivers and lochs.

 Here are the top fish to catch in Scotland: